salo368/Traveling-salesman-genetic-algorithm/README.md

 ---

-Thank you for your interest in the HellWorld project!
+Thank you for your interest in the TravelingSalesmanGA project!
 If you have any questions or need further information, feel free to contact me.